 Cars and movies have teamed up for many memorable films over the years.
-Most recently, another edition of The Fast and The Furious has brought the high-powered cars of today’s street racing scene to the big screen.
+Movies like the The Fast and The Furious have brought the high-powered cars of today’s street racing scene to the big screen.
 But, what many of today’s street racers will tell you is that it’s not all about taking risks.

 These sentiments are echoed in many chat rooms and on message boards that appear all over the Web, hosted and visited by both street and legal track racers.

 “Remember that a car can kill you in any situation and that a real man lifts off the throttle in a dangerous situation,” says one racer known only as Dr. Disque.

 The racers are also very adamant about flying solo.

 “I will NOT race with someone in my car, no way, never,” says Turboed 2.
 “I know what I am doing is stupid, and I should be the only one to pay if something happens.”